-In requiring a health risk type analysis for criteria air pollutants, it is important to understand how the relevant criteria pollutants (ozone and particulate matter) are formed, dispersed and regulated.
-Ground level ozone (smog) is not directly emitted into the air, but is instead formed when precursor pollutants such as NO_x are emitted into the atmosphere and undergo complex chemical reactions in the process of sunlight.
-Once formed, ozone can be transported long distances by wind.16 Because of the complexity of ozone formation, a specific tonnage amount of NO_x emitted in a particular area does not equate to a particular concentration of ozone in that area.
-In fact, even rural areas that have relatively low tonnages of emissions of NO_x can have high levels of ozone concentrations simply due to wind transport.
-Conversely, areas that have substantially more NO_x emissions could experience lower concentrations of ozone simply because sea breezes disperse the emissions.17 Secondary particulate matter (PM), like ozone, is formed via complex chemicals such as sulfur dioxides (SO_x) and NO_x.18 Because of the complexity of secondary PM formation, the tonnage of PM-forming precursor emissions in an area does not necessarily result in an equivalent concentration of secondary PM in that area.
+In requiring a health risk type analysis for criteria air pollutants, it is important to understand how ozone is formed, dispersed and regulated.
+Ground level ozone (smog) is not directly emitted into the air, but is instead formed when precursor pollutants such as VOC and NOx are emitted into the atmosphere and undergo complex chemical reactions in the process of sunlight.
+Once formed, ozone can be transported long distances by wind.
+Because of the complexity of ozone formation, a specific tonnage amount of VOCs or NOx emitted in a particular area does not equate to a particular concentration of ozone in that area.
+In fact, even rural areas that have relatively low tonnages of emissions of VOC or NOx can have high levels of ozone concentrations simply due to wind transport.
+Conversely, areas that have substantially more VOC and NOx emissions could experience lower concentrations of ozone simply because sea breezes disperse the emissions.

-The disconnect between the tonnage of precursor pollutants and the concentration of ozone or PM formed is important because it is not necessarily the tonnage of precursor pollutants that causes human health effects; rather, it is the concentration of resulting ozone or PM that causes these effects.
-Indeed, the NAAQS, which are statutorily required to be set by USEPA at levels that are requisite to protect the public health, are established as concentrations of ozone and not as tonnages of their precursor pollutants.
-Because the
+The disconnect between the tonnage of precursor pollutants and the concentration of ozone formed is important because it is not necessarily the tonnage of precursor pollutants that causes human health effects; rather, it is the concentration of resulting ozone that causes these effects.
+Indeed, the ambient air quality standards, which are statutorily required to be set by U.S. EPA at levels that are requisite to protect the public health, are established as concentrations of ozone and not as tonnages of their precursor pollutants.
+Because the ambient air quality standards are focused on achieving a particular concentration region-wide, the tools and plans for attaining the ambient air quality standards are regional in nature.